maseology/mmaths/readme.md

 # go mmaths

-Just a set of math routines that I wrote to supliment go's math package.
+Just a set of math routines that I wrote to supplement go's math package.